ElektraInitiative/libelektra/src/plugins/fcrypt/README.md

 If a signature is attached to a file, `fcrypt` automatically verifies its content whenever the file is being read.

+Note that the signed file is stored in the internal format of GPG.
+So you only see binary data when opening the signed configuration file directly.
+However, you can simply display the plain text content of the file by using GPG:

+	gpg2 -d signed.ecf

 ### GPG Configuration

 The GPG Configuration is described in [crypto](../crypto/).